-- Watch for the opening of NADA, Vancouver’s first zero waste grocery store at the corner of Fraser and Broadway!
+- Check out NADA, Vancouver’s first zero waste grocery store at the corner of Fraser and Broadway!
 “Just fill up your containers (or use ours if you forget yours!) and buy as little or as much as you need.”
 More fun, less wasteful.

 - To help on your own zero waste journey, join the Facebook group Zero Waste Vancouver.
 It’s a community that shares local resources (including where to repair things or buy in bulk!), events, tips and tricks.

 There are lots of other areas to take action and join with others: